 Nutrition is fundamental in maximising performance and should never be neglected, in fact, it should be prioritised just like your training.
 What you eat and drink before and during a race should be practiced extensively in training prior to the event so your body is comfortable with any nutritional strategies.
 Turning up on race day with a stomach full of food that you’re not used to is likely to hinder performance.

 Nutrition should not be overcomplicated, just keep it simple with a well-structured plan that prioritises a food-first approach.
 Here are a few tips on how to plan your nutrition so you’re fuelled and ready to run a 10K race.

 What to Eat Before a 10K Race

 Gastrointestinal distress (GI) is very common in endurance athletes and this can occur by eating too many foods that are not easily digestible.
-Focus on carbohydrates that are low in fibre and have a moderate to high-glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.
+Focus on carbohydrates that are low in fibre and have a moderate to high-glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps, etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.

 Hydration is also extremely important for performance.
 When we exercise the body cools itself by sweating.
 Starting exercise in a dehydrated state means your heart has to work harder already to pump blood around the body, so you’re going to fatigue quicker.
-Dehydration of just 2% reduction in body weight can impair performance, so make sure you turn up to the race well-hydrated by drinking plenty of water.
+Dehydration of just a 2% reduction in body weight can impair the performance, so make sure you turn up to the race well-hydrated by drinking plenty of water.
 You can check how hydrated you are simply from the colour of your urine – the clearer the better!
-Hydration also supports glycogen synthesis as water is stored in the muscles, so don’t worry if you notice you’re a little heavier the day before competition!
+Hydration also supports glycogen synthesis as water is stored in the muscles, so don’t worry if you notice you’re a little heavier the day before the competition!